-Space for bulky, problem, food waste and compostable material
+Space for bulky, problem, food organics and compostable material

-- 2.1 Separate dedicated space such as a room or screened area (in or attached to the waste and recycling storage area) is to also be provided for the storage and recycling of bulky waste and problem waste for collection (refer to relevant sections for specific size requirements according to development type.) - 2.2 Food waste and compostable material management options can include providing space for: - 2.2.1 Composting and worm farming, on an unpaved earth surface or within a bunded and drained area, for developments with external space or in private courtyards that is to be managed by the development. - 2.2.2 On-site food waste processing system (refer to reference section Management and treatment of food waste).
+- 2.1 Separate dedicated space such as a room or screened area (in or attached to the waste and recycling storage area) is to also be provided for the storage and recycling of bulky waste and problem waste for collection (refer to relevant sections for specific size requirements according to development type.) - 2.2 Dedicated space for organics bins is required within the waste and recycling storage area (refer to Waste and Recycling Generation Rates reference section A). - 2.3 Other compostable material management options can include providing space for: - 2.3.1 Composting and worm farming, on an unpaved earth surface or within a bunded and drained area, for developments with external space or in private courtyards that is to be managed by the development. - 2.3.2 On-site food organics processing system (refer to reference section Management and treatment of organics).